Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-srs.md

 ### [REQ-DI-004] MWM SHALL be able to discover applications deployed on MONAI App Server

-MWM SHALL discover applications deployed on the MONAI App Server and make them available to the data discovery service and export sinks.
+MWM SHALL discover applications deployed on the MONAI App Server and make them available to the App Discovery Service and export sinks.

 #### Background